paulinagonzalezc/covid-tracker-react/README.md

 # 📖 Covid Cases Tracker <a name="about-project"></a>

-**Covid Cases Tracker** is a web application for a company that provides commercial and scientific space travel services.
-The application allows users to book rockets and join selected space missions.
-The application works with real live data from the SpaceX API.
+**Covid Cases Tracker** is a web application that provides realtime data about COVID-19 cases worldwide.

 ## 🛠 Built With <a name="built-with"></a>